 The Company treats AFS equity securities as impaired when there has been a significant or prolonged decline in the fair value below cost or where other objective evidence of impairment exists.
 The determination of what is 'significant' or 'prolonged' requires judgment.
 The Company treats 'significant' generally as 30% or more and 'prolonged' as greater than twelve (12) months.
 In addition, the Company evaluates other factors, including normal volatility in share price for quoted equities and the future cash flows and the discount factors for unquoted equities.
 Impairment may be appropriate also when there is evidence of deterioration in the financial health of the investee, the industry and sector performance, changes in technology and operational and financing cash flows.
-The Company recorded impairment losses on its available-for-sale financial assets amounting to ₱100.54 million and ₱48.45 million in 2023 and 2022, respectively (see Note 8).
+The Company recorded impairment losses on its AFS financial assets amounting to ₱25.43 million and ₱100.54 million in 2024 and 2023, respectively (see Note 8).